dshetty100/Credit_Risk_Analysis/README.md

 ## Results

-In examining the results we will look at the Balanced Accuracy Score as well as the Imbalanced Classification Report (ICR) from each model.
-Of particular interest in the ICR are two figures from the "f1" (F-score) column - the number from the bottom "avg / total" row, as well as the f-score from the "high risk" row, since we're primarily interested in our ability to detect high credit risk individuals.
+The balanced accuracy scores and the precision and recall scores of all six machine learning models is discussed below.

-The following results are presented in ascending levels of performance, based on their Balanced Accuracy Scores, starting with the worst-performing model and moving to the best.
+The results are presented in ascending levels of performance, based on their balanced acuracy scores, starting with the worst-performing model and moving to the best.

 * **Cluster Centroids Undersampling** gave us the worst results, with an accuracy score of 0.5295.
 That means that it did little better than 50%, or a 50/50 coin-toss, at accurately predicting credit risks.
     ![Cluster Centroids Undersampling Balanced Accuracy Score](images/ccu_bal_acc.png)